MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 The download contains Two templates:
 - The EdgeServiceTemplate_Generation 1 VM.xml template is for deploying the GW Service on generation 1 virtual machines.
 - The EdgeServiceTemplate_Generation 2 VM.xml is for deploying the GW Service on Generation 2 virtual machines.
-- Both the templates have a default count of three virtual machines which can be changed in the Service Template designer.
+- Both the templates have a default count of three virtual machines which can be changed in the service template designer.

 ## Create the GRE VIP logical network